 This Thanksgiving, many Americans will sit down to a traditional Thanksgiving meal with a big oven-roasted turkey, dressing, mashed potatoes with gravy, cranberry sauce, and perhaps a pie or two.

-Here are three recipes to consider: a grilled turkey breast with a fresh herb rub, a quick turkey pot pie, and a special vegetarian Thanksgiving entrée -- pumpkin cannelloni.
+Try these recipes for a grilled turkey breast with a fresh-herb rub, a quick turkey pot pie, and a vegetarian Thanksgiving entrée -- pumpkin cannelloni.

 Grilled Herbed Turkey Breast

 You'll need a large indoor grill for this recipe.

 2.5- to 2.75-pound turkey breast (if bone is included)

 3 tablespoons chopped fresh sage leaves

 2 tablespoons extra virgin olive oil

 - Remove skin from turkey breast and discard.
 Cut the turkey breast away from the bone into two equal-sized fillets.

 - Start preheating your indoor grill on high.
 Meanwhile, combine herb rub ingredients -- parsley, sage, rosemary, garlic, and olive oil -- in a processor bowl by pulsing for about 10 seconds.